Case Study · Oracle ULA Certification & Licensing Assessment

 Strategic FlexibilityLocked into another 3-year Oracle ULAFree to adjust Oracle strategy — cloud migration, third-party support, or optimisationFull strategic freedom

-“Not renewing our Oracle ULA felt risky — Oracle had us convinced we’d owe tens of millions if we tried.
+"Not renewing our Oracle ULA felt risky.
+Oracle had us convinced we would owe tens of millions if we tried.
 Redress Compliance navigated us through each step and turned what could have been a $22 million nightmare into a victory.
 They meticulously calculated our Oracle usage and showed us how to optimise it.
 When Oracle pushed back, Redress stood firm with facts and contract terms.
-Ultimately, we didn’t pay Oracle a dollar more.
+Ultimately, we did not pay Oracle a dollar more.
 We certified out of the ULA, retained the necessary licences, and avoided a significant renewal.
-Redress’s independent expertise and unwavering support saved us $22 million and gave us confidence we’ll never be bullied into overpaying Oracle again.”
+Redress's independent expertise and unwavering support saved us $22 million and gave us confidence we will never be bullied into overpaying Oracle again."

-Key Lessons — What NOV’s Experience Teaches Every Oracle Customer
+05 Key Lessons: What NOV's Experience Teaches Every Oracle Customer

 Lesson 1